Differentiable Logical Programming for Quantum Circuit Discovery and Optimization: Experiments and Results

-To validate the practical applicability of the DLP framework beyond simulation, we conducted a series of adaptive routing experiments on IBM Quantum's \texttt{ibm\_torino} backend, a 133-qubit superconducting quantum processor.
-These experiments demonstrate that the framework can autonomously detect and respond to hardware degradation using only gradient-based optimization, without requiring explicit failure detection protocols or manual intervention.
+To validate the practical applicability of the DLP framework beyond simulation, we conducted adaptive routing experiments on IBM Quantum's \texttt{ibm\_fez} backend, a 156-qubit Heron~R2 superconducting quantum processor.
+These experiments demonstrate that the framework can detect and respond to hardware degradation using only measurement-driven gradient updates, without requiring explicit failure detection protocols, manual intervention, or hardwired path preferences.